algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 ---

-- **2-players game mode**:
+- **2 players game mode**:
   - First player moves:
-    - `Up Arrow`: Move the Pac-Man character without a hair bow upward.
+    - `Up Arrow`: Move the Pac-Man sprite without a hair bow upward.
-    - `Down Arrow`: Move the Pac-Man character Pac-Man without a hair bow downward.
+    - `Down Arrow`: Move the Pac-Man sprite Pac-Man without a hair bow downward.
-    - `Left Arrow`: Move the Pac-Man character Pac-Man without a hair bow to the left.
+    - `Left Arrow`: Move the Pac-Man sprite Pac-Man without a hair bow to the left.
-    - `Right Arrow`: Move the Pac-Man character Pac-Man without a hair bow to the right.
+    - `Right Arrow`: Move the Pac-Man sprite Pac-Man without a hair bow to the right.
   - Second player moves:
-    - `Z`: Move the Pac-Man character without a hair bow upward.
+    - `Z`: Move the Pac-Man sprite without a hair bow upward.
-    - `S`: Move the Pac-Man character Pac-Man without a hair bow downward.
+    - `S`: Move the Pac-Man sprite Pac-Man without a hair bow downward.
-    - `Q`: Move the Pac-Man character Pac-Man without a hair bow to the left.
+    - `Q`: Move the Pac-Man sprite Pac-Man without a hair bow to the left.
-    - `D`: Move the Pac-Man character Pac-Man without a hair bow to the right.
+    - `D`: Move the Pac-Man sprite Pac-Man without a hair bow to the right.

 ---

 - **Control ghosts**:
   - `&` key: Switch to Blinky's moves control
-    - Pressing the `&` key when Blinky is already the character whose moves are already controled does nothing
+    - Pressing the `&` key when Blinky is already the sprite whose moves are already controlled does nothing
   - `é` key: Switch to Pinky's moves control
-    - Pressing the `é` key when Pinky is already the character whose moves are already controled does nothing
+    - Pressing the `é` key when Pinky is already the sprite whose moves are already controlled does nothing
   - `"` key: Switch to Inky's moves control
-    - Pressing the `"` key when Inky is already the character whose moves are already controled does nothing
+    - Pressing the `"` key when Inky is already the sprite whose moves are already controlled does nothing
   - `'` key: Switch to Inky's moves control
-    - Pressing the `'` key when Inky is already the character whose moves are already controled does nothing
+    - Pressing the `'` key when Inky is already the sprite whose moves are already controlled does nothing
-  - `Z`: Move the Pac-Man character without a hair bow upward.
+  - `Up Arrow`: Move the controlled ghost sprite upward.
-  - `S`: Move the Pac-Man character Pac-Man without a hair bow downward.
+  - `Down Arrow`: Move the controlled ghost sprite downward.
-  - `Q`: Move the Pac-Man character Pac-Man without a hair bow to the left.
+  - `Left Arrow`: Move the controlled ghost sprite to the left.
-  - `D`: Move the Pac-Man character Pac-Man without a hair bow to the right.
+  - `Right Arrow`: Move the controlled ghost sprite to the right.

 ---

+- **All optional submenus**:
+  - `Escape`: Quit the game and close the DOSBox emulator.

+---

 #### Movement

-Pac-Man moves through the maze at a rate of one cell per frame.
+Pac-Man moves through the maze at the rate of one cell per frame.
 Each frame is rendered at 60 frames per second, ensuring smooth movement.

 #### Interactions